-The University of the Arts Office of Admission notifies students of their acceptance to the University by sending them a written offer of admission.
-To accept this offer, you should return the letter and all required documents and necessary deposits to The University of the Arts.
+The University of the Arts Office of Admissions notifies students of their acceptance to the University by sending them a written offer of admission.
+To accept this offer, you should return the letter and all required documents and necessary deposits to the University of the Arts.
 The University will then send you a Certificate of Eligibility (Form I-20AB).
-You must take the Form I-20AB along with financial documentation to the United States Consulate in your country in order to obtain an F-1 Student Visa, which will be issued for the length of your program at UArts; the I-20 form cannot be issued without a valid Certification of Finances.
+You must take the Form I-20AB along with financial documentation to the United States Consulate in your country in order to obtain an F-1 Student Visa, which will be issued for the length of your program at UArts; the I-20 form cannot be issued without a valid Certification of Finances (see "Application Requirements" above).

 It is very important to obtain the F-1 Visa before you leave your home country.
 Once you are in the United States, the U.S. Citizenship and Immigration Service (USCIS) makes it difficult to convert a Visitor’s Visa to an F-1 Visa.
 In the event that you must enter the country on a Visitor’s Visa, have "Prospective Student" stamped on the visa page.

 Transfer students must inform the USCIS of a change in educational institutions.
 To do this, you can use UArts' I-20AB form to re-enter the country (as long as your visa is valid) or you can bring the I-20AB to the International Student Programs Office.